edisonnica/game.peer.js/README.md

 At the end of the game, all players must disclose the initial random seed/numbers, and each player can check the initial signature/hash, and replay the shuffling along with the game operations, ensuring that no cheating took place.

+One  issue is that the first player, that shuffled and encoded the orifinal deck, when is asked about a key, could know who has that card (TBD)
+- One possible fix, is to have a passive rotating player, that will be the first player, and it would not actually play.
+- Another way is to introduce a random player, that does not play, and only does the initial shuffling
+- Another way to introduce a gateway/anonymous proxy for asking for the key

+Neither seems perfect ... but good enought.
+We will research better options.

 ## Posible implementation
 Using peerjs, we can create standard classes, like InitialState, Move, Deck, ... that will internally manage the communication protocol between players, along with ensuring no cheating.